jitsi/jitsi-meet/android/README.md

 Sets the given listener (class implementing the `JitsiMeetViewListener` interface) on the view.

-#### setWelcomePageDisabled(disabled)
+#### setWelcomePageEnabled(boolean)

-Sets if the welcome page should be disabled or not.
-See `getWelcomePageDisabled` for more info.
+Sets whether the Welcome page is enabled.
+See `getWelcomePageEnabled` for more information.

-NOTE: This function must be called before `loadURL` for it to take effect.
+NOTE: Must be called before `loadURL` for it to take effect.

 #### onBackPressed()